iqbal-lab-org/pling/README.md

   --min_indel_size MIN_INDEL_SIZE
                         Minimum size for an indel to be treated as a block (for integerisation from alignment). (default: 200)
   --bh_connectivity BH_CONNECTIVITY
-                        Minimum number of connections a plasmid need to be considered a blackhole plasmid. (default: 10) --bh_neighbours_edge_density BH_NEIGHBOURS_EDGE_DENSITY
+                        Minimum number of connections a plasmid need to be considered a hub plasmid. (default: 10) --bh_neighbours_edge_density BH_NEIGHBOURS_EDGE_DENSITY
-                        Maximum number of edge density between blackhole plasmid neighbours to label the plasmid as blackhole. (default: 0.2)
+                        Maximum number of edge density between hub plasmid neighbours to label the plasmid as hub. (default: 0.2)
   --small_subcommunity_size_threshold SMALL_SUBCOMMUNITY_SIZE_THRESHOLD
                         Communities with size up to this parameter will be joined to neighbouring larger subcommunities. (default: 4)
   --plasmid_metadata PLASMID_METADATA